 - Failure to follow the SBA joint venture regulations can create an affiliation between the two companies and the JV can lose the contract.

-New SBA joint venture regulations can be tricky: When deciding to enter a JV relationship, always take a hard look at the new rules.
+New joint venture regulations can be tricky: When deciding to enter a JV relationship, always take a hard look at the new rules.
 Businesses should determine how the new rules will impact current and future joint venture relationships.

-Is your joint venture contract compliant?
-Given the new regulations, small businesses must make sure that the avoid the mistake of copying old SBA joint venture templates from online.
-There are too many pros and cons of joint ventures to make this frequent mistake.
-The best way to assess your contents is to have a legal professional to do a line by line comparison of your JV contents.
+Given the new SBA joint venture regulations, small businesses must make sure that they avoid the mistake of copying old SBA joint venture templates from online.
+There are too many joint venture advantages and disadvantages to making this frequent mistake.
+The best way to assess your contents is to have a legal professional do a line by line comparison of your JV agreement contents.